 Ensuring staff adaptation of a new software

-The time has come, you’ve finally signed off internally on the decision to utilise a new piece of software, or advanced functionality in existing technology.
-The problem is, you now need to convince your team they need to use it regularly and the benefits of doing so.
+The time has come.
+You’ve finally decided internally on the decision to utilise new software.
+The problem is, you now need to convince your team of the the benefits of doing so.

-The following article draws on knowledge from helping global client’s rollout software and facing problems such as staff adaptation, rolling time zones and technological barriers.
+The following article draws on knowledge from helping global client’s rollout.
+We also help clients with problems such as staff adaptation, rolling time zones and technological barriers.

 Set clear, trackable objectives in advance